The MEPS-IC is an annual survey that collects

 Estimates are provided for the 20 largest metro areas nationwide and for at least

 one metro area within each state.
-The metropolitan statistical areas with a sufficient sample
+The metropolitan statistical areas with a

-size to support reliable estimates with the MEPS-IC are geographically defined in the
+size to support reliable estimates with the MEPS-IC are geographically defined in

 following three tables: